-The Environmental Site Assessment (ESA) Unit has various responsibilities during the environmental process and for the operation and management of ODOT facilities for product waste and tank management.
+The Regulated Materials Review (RMR) formerly Environmental Site Assessment (ESA) Unit has various responsibilities during the environmental process and for the operation and management of ODOT facilities for product waste and tank management.

 NEPA Transportation Projects

-During the NEPA process, environmental site assessment investigations are conducted under ODOT’s Environmental Site Assessment Guidelines.
-These guidelines have been specifically designed to address issues of liability and materials management which may affect transportation projects.
-Each environmental site assessment investigation must address the liability of acquiring portions or all of a property under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Superfund Amendment and Reauthorization Act (SARA).
+During the NEPA process, environmental site assessment investigations are conducted using ODOT’s Regulated Materials Review Guidance (RMR) and ODOT’s Environmental Site Assessment Guidance (if the investigation requires a Phase I or Phase II ESA).
+These guidelines and guidance documents have been specifically designed to address issues of acquisition liability and materials management which may affect transportation projects.
+Each Regulated Materials Review and subsequent environmental site assessment investigation must address the liability of acquiring portions or all of a property under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Superfund Amendment and Reauthorization Act (SARA).
 If properties are shown to be contaminated, then those materials must be removed from the site during construction and must be properly identified and managed under the Resources Conservations and Recovery Act (RCRA) and the Hazardous and Solid Waste Amendments (HSWA).
 For sites requiring remediation, in an enforcement action or regulatory oversight, the ESA Unit conducts the necessary coordination with the U.S. Environmental Protection Agency (USEPA), Ohio EPA and/or the Bureau of Underground Storage Tank Regulations (BUSTR) for the project.